kwangzera/TypeRacer-Bot/README.md

 ![interactive](https://github.com/Togohogo1/TypeRacer-Bot/blob/master/screenshots/interactive.png)

 ### Setup
 A webdriver is necessary for the program to run.
-If the one located in `TypeRacer-Bot/driver` does not work then [downloads](https://chromedriver.chromium.org/downloads) are available here.
-Webdrivers are also available for other browsers, but those have not been implemented in this program.
+If the ones located in `TypeRacer-Bot/drivers` do not work it probably means that either the browser version is not compatible with the webdriver version and/or the browser for the webdriver isn't installed.
+Driver downloads are available for [Chrome](https://chromedriver.chromium.org/downloads), [Firefox](https://github.com/mozilla/geckodriver/releases), [Edge](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/), and more.

 To start the program, double click `run.bat` once downloaded.
 All necessary libraries will be installed in a virtual environment.